Lisa Carlsen (basketball): Lewis

 She was the associate head coach at Winona State for three years before taking the women's basketball head coaching position at Lewis in 2007.
 In eight seasons at Lewis she posted an overall record of 148–89 with appearances in the NCAA Division II women's basketball tournament and two Great Lakes Valley Conference championships.
 Her 2015 team went 31–3 and made the Division II Elite Eight.
 They began the season 23–0.
 She was named GLVC Coach of the Year and Division II National Coach of the Year.
 During her tenure with the Flyers the program had a 100 percent graduation rate.

 Northern Illinois

 On June 30, 2015 she was named the head coach at Northern Illinois.
-Through the 2021–22 season her record at the school was 103–105.
-She led her team to the 2017 Women's National Invitation Tournament.
+She led them to the 2017 Women's National Invitation Tournament.

+She resigned from NIU on March 10, 2025 after a 13–17 season and a 147–155 record with the Huskies.

 Head coaching record

 Personal life

-She and her husband, Chris, have four children.
+She and her ex-husband, Chris, have four children.